What are the Characteristics of Pionus Parrots and Their Subspecies?

 1. What is the best diet for a Pionus parrot?

-A balanced diet of high-quality pellets, fresh fruits, and vegetables is ideal for a Pionus parrot.
+A balanced diet of high-quality pellets, some seeds and nuts, fresh fruits and vegetables is ideal for a Pionus parrot.

 1. Are Pionus parrots good for beginners?